 LA police arrest man in 2017 death of ABQ teen

 Jul.
-1—ALBUQUERQUE, N.M. — Los Angeles police arrested a man accused in a 2017 shooting that left a 14-year-old dead and two others injured outside a Dion's restaurant in Albuquerque.
+1—Los Angeles police arrested a man accused in a 2017 shooting that left a 14-year-old dead and two others injured outside a Dion's restaurant in Albuquerque.

 Albuquerque police spokesman Gilbert Gallegos said 32-year-old Derreck Flocco was arrested last week in the death of Martin Recio.